 Part of a trend

 Lowenstein told Healthline that Cigna’s new approach to opioid-drug management is reflective of a general trend among pain management specialists to prescribe lower doses of opioid drugs to patients.

 When OxyContin first came on the market, for example, it wasn’t uncommon to see patients get prescriptions for 80 mg of the drug to be taken three times daily, he said.

-Now, the Centers for Disease Control and Prevention (CDC) generally recommends that the daily dose of opioids not exceed 90 morphine milligram equivalents (MME).
+Now, the Centers for Disease Control and Prevention (CDC) generally that the daily dose of opioids not exceed 90 morphine milligram equivalents (MME).
 This works out to about 60 mg of oxycodone total in a day.

 “You can’t get in as much trouble with 20 milligram [pills] of oxycodone as you can with 80 milligram,” said Lowenstein.
 “There’s less abuse potential.”

 Stacey E. Grant, PharmD, director of clinical consult services at axialHealthcare, commended Cigna for recognizing “the inherent risks of providing extensive coverage for opioids” while “also taking steps to curb the epidemic facing tens of millions of Americans.”

 However, Grant told Healthline, “We believe that the potential short-term negative consequences of removing a prescription therapy from patients’ care plans outweigh the long-term benefits of mitigating opioid misuse.”